ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Experiment

-\textbf{Benefits from Further Scaling Up Inference Compute.} We next explore the effect of increasing inference-time computation on the response quality of the VDM at each step by varying the beam sizes.
-To ensure experimental fairness, we set n = 5 for FIFO-Diffusion, while for chunk-by-chunk methods, we maintain n = 10.
-This distinction arises because FIFO-Diffusion requires initializing only one initial noise per step, whereas the chunk-wise search process initializes one clip per step.
-Consequently, after a single DDIM denoising step, the chunk-wise approach needs to select the combination of multiple frames, resulting in a search space complexity significantly larger than that of FIFO-Diffusion.
-Setting n = 5 would yield an overly constrained search space and fail to align with the computational load of FIFO-Diffusion.
-We adopt the subject consistency from V-Bench, as mentioned earlier, as our evaluation criteria.
-We report the scores for long video generation achieved through \ours search, based on both FIFO-Diffusion and chunk-by-chunk paradigms, with beam sizes set to 1, 2, 3, and 4.
+\textbf{Benefits from Further Scaling Up Inference Compute.} We next explore the effect of increasing inference-time computation on the response quality at each step by varying the beam sizes.
+For fairness, we set n = 5 for FIFO-Diffusion and n = 10 for chunk-by-chunk methods, reflecting their differing noise initialization needs.
+This difference results in a search space complexity significantly larger than that of FIFO-Diffusion.
+We report the scores for long video generation achieved through \ours search, based on both paradigms, with beam sizes set from 1 to 4.
 The experimental results are illustrated in Fig.~\ref{fig:largefig} (a).
 Since some prompts are static while others correspond to video actions with very large movements, this results in a significant variance.
-Our observations reveal that the performance of \ours, for both FIFO-Diffusion and chunk-wise strategies, improves steadily as the search beam size increases.
+Our observations reveal that the performance of \ours, for both strategies, improves steadily as the search beam size increases.
 This trend suggests that scaling inference-time computation effectively enhances the visual consistency capabilities of VDM.